Even though many financial transactions are digital these days, there are times when you still need some money in hand.

 Why Do Banks Have ATM Withdrawal Limits?

+Let’s say you go to an ATM on, say, the Friday before a long holiday weekend to get some spending money and find that there is no cash left.
+This doesn’t happen often, but it’s a possibility.
 Capping the amount of money that can be withdrawn at an ATM helps ensure that customers can’t clean out ATMs or drain the bank’s cash reserves.

 ATM withdrawal limits also protect consumers.
-If someone were to get hold of your debit card and PIN number, the ATM withdrawal max would prevent that person from immediately draining your entire checking or savings account.
+If someone were to get hold of your debit card and PIN number, the ATM withdrawal max would prevent that fraudster from immediately draining your entire checking or savings account.

 Withdraw limits help reduce the speed with which a criminal could steal from your account.

 How Much Can I Withdraw From an ATM?